 But that liberation also made him vulnerable to the vices he had been keeping at bay down on the street.
 With pathos Steven vividly propelled us with him on his escape to the seedy bars and bleak gatherings of those on the fringe, and yet in plain sight.
 His temperate resolve rapidly weakened as he swirled recklessly amongst the allure and fleeting elation of prostitutes, drunks, dealers, drug addicts and anonymous sex partners.
 The desperate desire for temporary hedonism wrestled with kindness and empathy.

+His final escape was like a closing of Pandora's Box.
+The corner turned with a sigh of relief.
 Away from the unresolved dense and intense world he had been inhabiting, with its tangled and tragic characters.
 The air cleared.

 Almost Face to Face is an enriching experience.
 There is humour, and moving irony about human fragility, and at times explicit honesty.
 We are left to ponder the metaphors of the tale.
 Entrapment in it's many forms - physical locations, addictions, relationships and mental and emotional states.
 And the harder question, can any of us turn down the noise and face what we have become?